Mexico – Oct 31/18 – President-elect Obrador Kills New Mexico City Airport Project on Heels of Rushed Referendum

 U-Tapao Airport’s proposed Terminal 3 project, one of six major development initiative being advanced under the Eastern Economic Corridor program, has recently received investment incentive scheme approval from the country’s Board of Investment, in an effort to stimulate bidder interest in the opportunity.
 Incentives will include import duty exemptions on machinery and corporate income tax relief for a period of eight years.

-Russia – Oct 29/18 – Qatar Airways Front-runner to Span Up Minority Stake in Vnukovo Airport Concession
+Russia – Oct 29/18 – Qatar Airways Front-runner to Snap Up Minority Stake in Vnukovo Airport Concession

 A concession deal between Moscow and Doha for a minority stake in Vnukovo Airport is anticipated within the first quarter 2019.
 A 25% share in Vnukovo is reportedly up for grabs, with Qatar Airways being the front-runner amongst vying foreign investors.
 Moscow’s third busiest airport by passenger volume, Vnukovo handled 18m passengers in 2017.